-We've gone ahead and made a list of the best NVMe SSDs around so that you can get the most out of your gaming rig without having to worry about finding an SSD yourself.
+Because of this, we've made a list of the best NVMe SSDs around so that you can get the most out of your setup without having to worry about finding an SSD yourself.
 Factors like their speed, performance, price, and user review all factor into the equation, ensuring only the top solid-state drives around make the cut.

 1. Samsung 990 Pro